leidegre/leidegre.github.com/_posts/2016-04-03-falling-in-love-with-go.md

 It wasn't always the case but as of version 1.5, [this changed](https://youtu.be/aiv1JOfMjm0?t=18m14s).
 Additional improvments and extrapolated results can be found [here](http://stackoverflow.com/a/31686469).
 I think [this](https://twitter.com/brianhatfield/status/692778741567721473) is really impressive and could open up Go to game development were longer pauses are unacceptable.

+# Go does not have a generic type system

+No it does not.
+What it does have is slices.
+A slice is a typed list, it's not just an array which is what I find perculiar.
+Going into this I was surprised to find that Go slices have a length and capacity.
+The reason for this is that a slice can double as an array list.

+The built-in append function will also dynamically resize and grow slices as needed.

+There's no need for a generic list of type T. The closest we will ever come to something like this is a slice of some interface.
+This slice will be able to store anything that satisfies the protocol defined by the interface.
+This I think is the most bizare thing about Go and it has my head all turned around.
+Not that I don't get how it works but I don't yet have a handle on how to design my software with it.
+Something are easy, other things not so much.

+For example, you can't really build intresting type hierarcies in Go.
+You gotta through all that out and think of something else.